Our Team

 Molli Ben-Gal, LMSW

 Molli (she/her) is passionate about human connection, and strongly believes in the power of healing through self study.
-She holds a Master of Social Work degree from NYU, a Bachelor of Fine Arts in Drama from NYU Tisch, a 200-hour Yoga Teacher Certification from The Collective School of Yoga, and has received psychoanalytic training.
+She holds a Master of Social Work degree from NYU, a Bachelor of Fine Arts in Drama from NYU Tisch, a 200-hour Yoga Teacher Certification from The Collective School of Yoga, and has received psychoanalytic and EFT training.

 • Lianna Hursch